DCC-EX/mkdocs-test/docs/installer/1-installer.md

 You may need to turn off your antivirus software before you try to install, or you may be prompted to trust this executable.

-Sometimes our software gets blocked by antivirus apps.
+Sometimes our software gets blocked by antivirus applications.
 If you see any errors on the install screen, this is usually the issue.

 ## Installing EX-Installer